3d Modularity Revisited: Mock Z -invariants

+{ Formally, a mixed mock modular form is the first function of a triplet $(f,\{h_j\}_{j\in I}, \{g_j\}_{j\in I})$ of finite sets of functions defined on the upper half plane $\HH$, such that $f$ is weakly holomorphic and the non-holomorphic function $\hat{f}:=f -\sum_j h_j g^{*}_j$, called the completion of $f$, transforms as a modular form of weight $k$.
+In our work, we let the functions $h_j$ be weakly holomorphic and $g_j$ are restricted to be cusp forms.
+Moreover, $h_i$ and $g_i$ transform modularly with weights $\ell$ and $2-k+\ell$ respectively, for some $\ell \in \tfrac{1}{2}+\ZZ$. }

-In this subsection we recall the basic construction of indefinite theta functions and their relation to mock modular forms, based on \cite{zwegers} and mostly following the notation of \cite[Chapter 8]{bringmann2017harmonic}.
-We limit our discussion to two-dimensional indefinite lattices that are relevant for the present paper, though the construction is completely analogous for general lattices of signature $(1,n)$.
+Here we limit our discussion to two-dimensional indefinite lattices that are relevant for the present paper, though the construction is completely analogous for general lattices of signature $(1,n)$.
 See also \cite{Alexandrov:2016enp,Nazaroglu_2018} for the analysis of general indefinite signature lattices.

 For the two-dimensional lattice $L\cong \ZZ^2$, we denote by $A$ the symmetric $2\times 2$ matrix with integral entries giving rise to the bilinear form of the lattice, which we will take to have signature $(1,1)$.
 One can extend the norm to $L\otimes_\ZZ \RR$ by defining for $\sx\in\mathbb{R}^2$.
 We will also denote the inner product as